matei-tm/f-orm-m8/src/README.md

 ## Introduction

 The package adds definitions for a set of types that could be combined to expand ORM capabilities in the annotated code.
-The current version, defines three annotation types:
+The current version, defines four annotation types:

-- ColumnMetadata
 - DataTable
 - DataColumn
+- TableMetadata
+- ColumnMetadata

 In order to ease the code emitting three abstract classes are defined: